University of Texas at Austin wordmarkUniversity of Texas at AustinCollege of Liberal Arts wordmarkCollege of Liberal Arts

 The fort doctor, or post surgeon, played an important role on the frontier, for soldiers and civilians alike.
 Often, there were no other medical facilities available.
 Each morning, sick call was sounded by the post bugler, signaling all soldiers who felt poorly to report to the doctor's offices.
 Wounded or sick settlers, cowboys, hunters, and freighters also made their way to the fort to try the Army's brand of medicine.
 Although the Army's cure rate was not high, anesthesia was generally available to help make surgery and amputations less painful.
 The doctors also learned to treat some of the more common illnesses—such as scurvy—by adding fruits or vegetables to the soldiers' diets.
 Sometimes, this meant a pickle was added to the standard meal of beef, beans, and bread.

-Credits: Character dialogue by Lisa Waller Rogers; top illustration by Charles Shaw; photo of wounded man courtesy of Fort McKavett SHS, TPWD; buffalo hide freighter, courtesy Texas State Library and Archives; paintings of Comanche and Kiowa raiders and soldiers from Fort Griffin and Richardson by Nola Davis, from murals at Fort Richardson SHS, courtesy TPWD; photos of hospital interior and medical instruments, courtesy of Fort Richardson SHS, TPWD.
+Credits and sources: Character dialogue by Lisa Waller Rogers; top illustration by Charles Shaw; photo of wounded man courtesy of Fort McKavett SHS, TPWD; buffalo hide freighter, courtesy Texas State Library and Archives; paintings of Comanche and Kiowa raiders and soldiers from Fort Griffin and Richardson by Nola Davis, from murals at Fort Richardson SHS, courtesy TPWD; photos of hospital interior and medical instruments, courtesy of Fort Richardson SHS, TPWD.